Sethjsa/LLM-Dom-Ad/README.md

 If you use this data, please cite our paper: [link coming]

 We also include our fork of the lm-evaluation-harness, which can be installed in the same way as the original, and for running inference see the example script in `./runs`.
+Data paths in the `translation.py` file will need to be updated to direct to the test data.
 Our requirements.txt file is our complete conda environment so ignore if you already have cuda installed.
 We ran inference on 1xA100 80GB GPU, but it's possible to run LLaMa-2-13B on multiple smaller GPUs.
 We use the HuggingFace implementation of LLaMa-2-13B.